Stephen-McDaniel/SmartManager-for-ShinyProxy/README.md

 * ShinyProxy is a proven alternative with years of development, feedback and releases.
 * We experienced ShinyProxy at some of our client engagements and saw the enthusiasm from companies using it.

-If you love this project, please consider it a ⭐.
+If you love this project, please give it a ⭐.

 ## 📫 Issues